programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 ### Windows Instructions

 1. Go to the [MALLET][] project page, and [`download MALLET`][].
-(As of this writing, we are working with version 2.0.7.)
+(As of this writing, remember, we are working with version 2.0.7.)
 2. You will also need the [Java developer's kit][] – that is, not the regular Java that's on every computer, but the one that lets you program things.
 Install this on your computer.